MetPX/sarracenia/doc/sarra-e.rst

 Further, these days, with increased security concerns, and with cpu power becoming extremely available, it no longer makes much sense not to encrypt traffic.
 Additionally, to support multi-streaming, sarracenia makes use of byte-ranges, which are provided by SFTP and HTTP servers, but not FTP.
 So we cannot support file partitioning on FTP.
-So while FTP sort-of-works, it is not now and never will be fully supported, and the partial support that is there is not recommended.
+So while FTP sort-of-works, it is not now, nor ever will be, fully supported.

 AMQP
 ----